 Entering the billing information of the patient is an important step in the charge processing stage.
 Having trained staff to enter the billing details of the patient, as it includes vital information such as the name of the medical provider, the medical service rendered and the date of the patient’s visit is essential.
 And cross verification of the data is essential too.

-Having a Medical transcription team that can handle the above where each patient has their own account will help for a future transactions.
+Having a Medical transcription team that can handle the above where each patient has their own account will help for future transactions.
 The complete demographic data of the patient should be entered.
-The insurance details that include the primary, secondary and tertiary insurance coverage of the patient should be keyed in.
+The insurance details that include the primary, secondary, and tertiary insurance coverage of the patient should be keyed in.
 This then needs to be proofread and verified.